uclalawcovid19behindbars/historical-data/README.md

 ## Wisconsin Notes
 - Population data source was compiled by weekly reports, available here: https://doc.wi.gov/Pages/DataResearch/DataAndReports.aspx
 - Removed youth facilities for now.
-Will add these back in within the next few days, when we decide on a naming pattern for them.
+Will add these back in by January 2021.